Skip to navigation Skip to content

 1

-Documents verifying the purchase of a pre-paid funeral or cemetery plot must be provided and checked for compliance with the exempt asset policy.
+Documents containing details of each funeral bond, including purchase price and date must be requested, sighted and checked for compliance with the exempt asset policy.

 2

-Coding a new exempt funeral investment + Read more ...
+Coding an exempt funeral bond + Read more ...

-Two funeral bonds per customer may be exempt if the total cost is no more than the Indexed Funeral Bond Allowable Limit (IFBAL) at the time of purchase.
+Two funeral bonds per customer may be exempt if the total cost and any extra contributions made by the customer (not including investment earnings and bonuses) is less than the IFBAL at the time of purchase or the time when additional contributions were made.
 Each funeral bond is coded separately.

 Note: check the MIS screen to ensure that the funeral investment has not already been coded.